reallyfancy/make-play-code-unity-and-cake/session-2/README.md

 * We learned that most of the assets for a game are created in separate programs and imported into Unity.

-* We learned the basics of using the Unity Editor: what the different windows and panels do, the difference between Play Mode and Edit Mode and how to arrange objects in the Scene.
+* We learned the basics of using the Unity Editor: what the different windows do, the difference between Play Mode and Edit Mode and how to arrange objects in the Scene.

 * We learned that the building blocks of Unity are GameObjects and components.